Ghostface (Scream): Characterization

 In costume, the Ghostfaces share a ritualistic mannerism of gripping the blade of its knife between thumb and forefinger and wiping it clean of any blood following a murder by drawing its hand from handle to the tip of the knife.
 This characteristic was given to the character by stuntman Dane Farwell who wore the costume for many of its scenes in Scream.
 Each killer is depicted as possessing effective physical abilities, such as the capabilities of nearly flawless stealth, prowling without being detected, moving silently, and efficiently vanishing from its targets' defense.
 Additionally, the killer tends to display sufficient strength that allows them to overpower victims, such as in Scream 2, in regards to defeating two trained detectives single-handedly.
 Ghostface is shown to be able to sustain and even ignore severe levels of physical damage, surviving blunt trauma, stabbing wounds and gunshots.
-While Stu, Mrs. Loomis, Charlie, Richie, Quinn, and Wayne were all killed instantly in one blow, Billy, Mickey, Roman, Jill, Amber, and Ethan, despite having sustained severe injuries prior, all survived to make one final, desperate attack before finally being killed by the heroes.
+While Stu, Mrs. Loomis, Charlie, Richie, Quinn, Wayne, and Marco were all killed instantly in one blow, Billy, Mickey, Roman, Jill, Amber, Ethan, and Jessica, despite having sustained severe injuries prior, all survived to make one final, desperate attack before finally being killed by the heroes.